Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2019-11-13-Max-cut 2+ Divisive Clustering.md

 categories: unsupervised-machine-learning max-cut
 front-image: "assets/images/output_13_0.png"
 source-code: "https://github.com/ajrazander/Unsupervised-QML/blob/master/Max-cut_2%2B_divisive_clustering.ipynb"
-commentary: This post has a mouthful of a title, but it's something I'm rather proud of.
-While messing around with max-cut I wondered if there was a way to do more than simply split a dataset in two.
-Talking about this with some other physics grad students, a friend mentioned hierarchical techniques where you recurcively split the data in half until all the data are in their own clusters.
-Now, if you can cleverly stop this process part way, you've effectively turned the binary classifier that is max-cut into a multi-nary (made up word) classify!
-How cool! :D Hope you enjoy this one as much as I did.
+commentary: I'm not 100% sure how to pronounce my own title for this one.
+It's a mouthful, but the code is something I'm rather proud of.
+While messing around with max-cut, I wondered if there was a way to do more than simply split a dataset in two (binary classification).
+Talking about this with some other physics grad students, a friend mentioned hierarchical techniques where you recursively divide the data in half until all the data are in their own clusters (a divisive hierarchy of clusters).
+If you cleverly stop this process part way, you've effectively turned the binary classifier that is max-cut into a multinary (made up word) classifier!
+How cool! :D Hope you enjoy this one as much as I did. <strong>PROJECT IDEA:</strong> If one could start with individual data points and slowly build up clusters (agglomerative hierarchy), I imagine that would be more effective since qcs have only a few dozen qubits and the divise method requires loading the entire dataset into the qc at start.
 ---

 # 2+ Clustering with Max-cut